sdmadhav/mtp_NUMERICAL_CLAIM_VERIFICATION/README.md

 Then as we were outperforming and giving the comparable results we moved on to the strong reasoning and finetuned models.

-1. FinQA_Roberta_Large.
-This model is finetuned on financial dataset  [FinQA: A Dataset of Numerical Reasoning over Financial Data](https://huggingface.co/datasets/ibm-research/finqa).
+**FinQA_Roberta_Large:** This model is finetuned on financial dataset  [FinQA: A Dataset of Numerical Reasoning over Financial Data](https://huggingface.co/datasets/ibm-research/finqa).
 It has strong numerical understanding than the base model roberta-base.
    [Notebook](https://github.com/sdmadhav/mtp_NUMERICAL_CLAIM_VERIFICATION/blob/main/3.1%20FinQA_Roberta_Large_On_OUR_DATASET.ipynb).
 This notebook has code to download the model weights automatically from google drive shared by quantemp.
 Later this code clones my [train_nli_model](https://github.com/sdmadhav/train_nli_model/tree/main) Repository which has all the codes of training and testing for both roberta-base and finqa_roberta_large_mnli models.

+   You can find following training scripts in this repository.
+   1. train_nli_finqa_roberta_large.py -> FINQA Roberta Large training script.
+   2. multi_model_train_Roberta_Base.py -> Roberta base training script with our, merged and quantemp dataset.
+   3. our_model_with2ev.py -> Roberta base training script with just our dataset with top 2 ranked snippets as evidences.

+   You can find following json dataset files in this repository.
+Also maintain this order for your training dataset as well using these training scripts.
+   1. our_test.json
+   2. our_train.json
+   3. our_val.json
+   4. test_claimdecomp_evidence_question_mapping.json - Quantemp test
+   5. train_claimdecomp_evidence_question_mapping.json - Quantemp train
+   6. val_claimdecomp_evidence_question_mapping.json - Quantemp val

 ---